NateTheDev1/orion/README.md

 - The stop_sound method stops the sound with the given source_id index if it is valid.

 - The stop_all_sounds method stops all currently playing sounds by calling the stop method on each AudioBufferSourceNode in the \_sources array and then empties the array.

+- The set_pitch method sets the pitch of the sound with the given source ID.

+- The set_loop method enables or disables looping for the sound with the given source ID.

+- The apply_distortion method applies distortion effect to the sound with the given source ID.

+- The apply_reverb method applies reverb effect to the sound with the given source ID.

+- The apply_chorus method applies chorus effect to the sound with the given source ID.

+- The apply_equalizer method applies an equalizer effect to the sound with the given source ID.

 ## Game Data Manager